 Many families make the mistake of not getting life insurance for both partners, regardless of who is employed.
 While you definitely need the breadwinner to have a good life insurance policy, don't forget about the non-working spouse, as well.

 If the non-working spouse passes away or suffers from a serious illness or injury that makes them unable to look after the children, the working spouse would need to outsource those tasks, which could cost you big.
 That's why it's a smart financial move to have a life insurance policy on both parents in a family with children.

 In addition, consider purchasing disability insurance, either through your employer, an industry affiliation program or a private policy, to help cover expenses in the event of an unforeseen illness or accident that may affect your income.

 If you haven't already leaped to the one-income lifestyle, start doing it in stages.
 First, adjust your lifestyle and budget so you can live solely on one income.
 This is an excellent opportunity to see if living on one income is realistic for you and your family.
 If you can live on one income while both spouses are still working, this is a good opportunity to save money, since you'll be keeping the entirety of one person's income.
 You can use this time to pay off your debt, build a substantial cash cushion, make massive retirement contributions, or save for your children's college.

 Target Your Major Expenses

-For many families, big expenses include a mortgage that is too expensive, car payments, dining out, clothing and credit card debt.
-If you can tackle these expenses, you can solve a lot of your financial stresses and make the transition from two incomes to one a lot smoother.
+For many families, too-big expenses include a mortgage that is too expensive, car payments, dining out, buying clothing, or credit card debt.
+If you can slash these expenses, you can solve a lot of your financial stresses and make the transition from two incomes to one a lot smoother.

-Are you carrying high car payments?
-Try selling your car and buying a cheap, used vehicle in cash.
+If you have an expensive car payment, try selling your car and buying a cheap, used vehicle with cash.
 Drive the same type of vehicle that a college student would drive.
 Don't feel as though this is beneath you; think of it as a smart financial move.
 Examining your budget and cutting costs is never fun, consider it an investment in your family's future.